Triple Crown (professional wrestling): New Japan Pro-Wrestling

 The New Japan Pro-Wrestling Triple Crown consisted of the IWGP Heavyweight Championship, the IWGP Intercontinental Championship and the NEVER Openweight Championship.
 The NJPW Triple Crown is unique as it consists of three singles championships, instead of a tag team championship in addition to two singles.

-The IWGP Heavyweight and Intercontinental championships were retired in 2021, and it is unknown if NJPW considers their replacement, the IWGP World Heavyweight Championship, as a suitable accolade for the Triple Crown.
-It is also unknown if it considers the IWGP United States Heavyweight Championship as a part of the accolade, although it is considered part of their Grand Slam.
+The IWGP Heavyweight and Intercontinental championships were retired in 2021 to create the IWGP World Heavyweight Championship, although it was ultimately reverted into the Heavyweight title in 2026, with its champions retroactively being considered part of the original's lineage.
+It is unknown if NJPW considers the IWGP United States Heavyweight Championship as a part of the accolade (although it is considered part of their Grand Slam), or the IWGP Global Heavyweight Championship or NJPW World Television Championship that succeeded it.